-Planning a business trip should always prioritize keeping your business traveler as productive and stress-free as possible.
+Organizing business travel should always prioritize keeping your business traveler as productive and stress-free as possible.
 This requires careful consideration, clever planning and a detailed business trip plan.

 After all, there are lots of variables to keep in mind, details to comb through, reservations to create, and schedules to align.
-And even after all that is done, you still have to contend with the possibility of problems popping up while your traveler is on the move.
+Plus, even after all that is done, you still have to contend with the possibility of problems popping up while your traveler is on the move.

-As a travel manager, the best thing you can do is to be as organized as humanly possible beforehand so that you can be free to solve problems if and when they arise.
+As a travel manager, the best thing you can do is to be as organized as possible beforehand so that you can handle problems if and when they arise.